-We are the original Manhattan Mobile Notary (formerly “Mike’s Manhattan Mobile Notary”) and we pride ourselves on the experience, expertise and unmatched reliability we bring to our clients, all at a reasonable rate (click here: Pricing and Payment section for details).
+We are the original Manhattan Mobile Notary (formerly “Mike’s Manhattan Mobile Notary”) and we pride ourselves on the experience, expertise and unmatched reliability we bring to our clients, all at a reasonable rate (click here for our fees and payment methods: Pricing and Payment section.)
 Our Manhattan-based mobile notaries professionally notarize the full spectrum of corporate and personal documents and, in addition to obtaining NY Apostilles for notarized documents being used in other countries, we can obtain California and US Apostilles and Certifications, as well as Delaware Apostilles and Certifications of Delaware corporate documents.

-We have provided New York, NY with knowledgeable New York State-licensed traveling notaries commissioned in New York County (Manhattan), Monday through Sunday, for over 16 years.
+We have provided New York, NY with knowledgeable New York State-licensed traveling notaries commissioned in New York County (Manhattan) for over 17 years.